Little Golem

 What is the Monster Tournament?

 In 2006, several players decided to create and participate in a Little Golem tournament of their own.
-The tournament would be a round robin format... meaning every player would play every game offered at Little Golem against everyone else in the tournament!
+The tournament was a round robin format... every player would play every game offered at Little Golem against everyone else in the tournament!
 Discussions were held in the forum section on the tournament format, length of tournament, rules, etc. The winner would be given the title of Monster of Little Golem.

 How long has the site been running?